exellian/avi-rs/README.md

 # avi-rs
-Avi Async Reader in Rust
+[Work in Progress] Avi Async Reader in Rust